thern743/DTDL-Editor/README.md

 Rather than implement the models natively to work with JSON-LD, we have chosen to take a declarative approach in implementing a JSON-LD filter.
 See `jsonld.pipe.ts`.

 For more details on some design choices, see [Philosophy and Design Notes](#philosophy-and-design-notes).

+## Importing Models and TypedJSON

+This project relies on the [TypedJSON library](https://github.com/JohnWeisz/TypedJSON) for serdes when importing or exporting DTDL models.
+This approach makes the use of decorators for annotating JSON attributes and should be familiar for those who use them in other frameworks (e.g., .NET, Java, etc).

 # Setup